JoshuaBragg/JoshuaBragg/README.md

 ### Hey!
 Thanks for checking out my GitHub profile 👋

-Just finished my third year of Computer Science at the University of Toronto and am currently employed at [Konrad Group](https://www.konrad.com/) for a year long internship as a full stack web development
+Just finished my third year of Computer Science at the University of Toronto and am currently employed at [Konrad Group](https://www.konrad.com/) for a year long internship as a full stack web developer

 For more information about my employment experience and personal projects I would appreciate you visiting my personal website at [joshbra.gg](https://joshbra.gg/)